marcguery/varif/README.md

 ## Memory

 Several chunks are processed in batches before being written to the output files.
-The option `--chunk-number` determines the number of chunks to run in a single batch (defaults to 1 or at least the number of cores requested).
+The option `--nchunks` determines the number of chunks to run in a single batch (defaults to 1 or at least the number of cores requested).
 Processing less chunks in a single batch saves up on memory but results in a longer running time.
 As the number of chunks to run in a single batch cannot be below the number of cores requested with `--ncores`, reducing the number of cores along with the number of chunks per batch can further reduce memory usage.
 The chunk size set by `--chunk-size` can also be decreased to reduce memory consumption.

 # Limitations

+## Reference and mutated alleles

+For now, `varif` compares allele frequencies of the alternate allele with allele frequencies of the **non-alternate** allele(s) rather than the reference allele.
+In this documentation, reference should then be read as non-alternate.
+Although confusing reference with non-alternate can be appropriate with bi-allelic variants, this is not the case with multi-allelic variants.

 ## Multi allelic CDS